-Each Sub-fund is liable to corporation tax on most sources of its income after relief for management expenses (which include fees payable to the ACD and to the Depositary).
-The rate of corporation tax applicable to the Sub-funds is equal to the basic rate of income tax, currently 20%.
+Each Sub-fund is liable to corporation tax on its income after relief for management expenses (which include fees payable to the ACD and to the Depositary) at the basic rate of income tax.

 Where a Sub-fund is a Bond Fund, the gross amount of any interest distributions is an allowable expense for corporation tax purposes and no tax will actually be paid on that part of the income funding the interest distributions.

 Dividend income received by each Sub-fund from investments in UK resident and overseas companies should fall within an exemption from corporation tax.
 Dividend income received from foreign companies may be subject to withholding tax or other taxation in the foreign jurisdiction.
 The foreign tax suffered by a Sub-fund may normally be deducted from the UK tax due on that income or treated as an expense in calculating the amount of that income subject to corporation tax.